joaopfonseca/business-cases-21-22/BC3_recommendation_system/README.md

 accumulated a huge amount of data about many customers.
 The company also uses Amazon.co.uk to market and sell its products.

+Jane, Gift-a-Lot's newly appointed Chief data officer, has a small team of in-house data scientists, with little time to dedicate to new projects.
+Consequently, she decided to hire a team of external consultants (you) to address some of the questions they've been struggling to address.

-With this new data the company expects to build a recommender system that is able to facilitate user choices by recommending items the user likes and improve user experience when making purchases on its website.
+With the data they provided the company expects to build a recommender system that is able to facilitate user choices by recommending items the user likes and improve user experience when making purchases on its website.
 A particular challenge is the cold start problem - how can we suggest relevant items to new customers?